dcunited001/dcunited001.github.io/_drafts/information-warfare.md

         policed?
         - why are religious discussions and socially conservative issues being constantly shamed and social "justiced"?

+- now they're sorting/ranking notifications by importance...
+  - it's a fantastic way to ensure that someone whose content is problematic is never seen when they reply to a post and especially a comment.

 - NSA newsfeed drownout attacks on targeted individuals
   - can limit social media exposure of content from dissidents/etc,